-To get the Orbix client to use the Orbix 3 otstf server as its transaction manager, the configuration variable initial_references:TransactionFactory:reference must be set to the reference of the otstf's transaction factory object.
-This can be done by passing the $-\mathtt{T}$ switch to the otstf and copying the IOR reference output.
-Alternatively the otstf can publish its name to the name service using the $-\mathtt{t}$ switch and a suitable corbaname URL can be used as the reference value (see the section "Resolving Names with corbaname" in the chapter "Naming Service" in the CORBA Programmer's Guide).
+To get the Orbix client to use the Orbix 3 otstf server as its transaction manager, the initial_references:TransactionFactory:reference configuration variable must be set to the reference of the otstf's transaction factory object.
+This can be done by passing the -T switch to the otstf and copying the IOR reference output.
+Alternatively the otstf can publish its name to the name service using the -t switch and a suitable corbaname URL can be used as the reference value (see the section "Resolving Names with corbaname" in the chapter "Naming Service" in the CORBA Programmer's Guide).

 The Orbix 3 OTS application must be enabled to import standard transaction contexts.
-This is done by setting the Orbix 3 configuration variable OrbixOTS.INTEROP to "TRUE".
+This is done by setting the Orbix 3 OrbixOTS.INTEROP configuration variable to "TRUE".

 The final consideration is the mapping from inheritance from TransactionalObject to the effective OTSPolicy.
-The Orbix 3 OTS provides a proprietary policy mechanism which mimics the behavior of the OTSPolicies REQURIES and ADAPTS (the default being REQUIRES).
-Therefore, when selecting the value for the configuration variable plugins:ots:ots_v11_policy, make sure it matches the policy expected by the Orbix 3 application.
+The Orbix 3 OTS provides a proprietary policy mechanism which mimics the behavior of the OTSPolicies REQUIRES and ADAPTS (the default being REQUIRES).
+Therefore, when selecting the value for the plugins:ots:ots_v11_policy configuration variable, make sure it matches the policy expected by the Orbix 3 application.